Skip to content

 • Research Track/ABIM Pathway: Ideal for those interested in academic medicine with a lab or translational-based research

-• Clinical Educator Track: Ideal for those interested in academic medicine with a clinical education interest
+• Clinician Educator Track: Ideal for those interested in academic medicine with a clinical education interest

 The two-year Hematology Track within the Hematology/Oncology Fellowship is intended to equip trainees with the knowledge and skills needed to address complex problems in blood diseases, with a focus on benign hematology.
 Trainees in the two-year Hematology Track will be required to develop individual research projects to be completed within six months of the two-year fellowship.
 A third year in either clinical or basic/translational research will be facilitated for trainees who successfully complete the two-year program and are committed to a career in academic medicine.

-The Graduate Medical Education Office coordinates residents interested in participating in a Hematology/Oncology elective at Penn State Health Milton S. Hershey Medical Center.
+The Graduate Medical Education Office coordinates residents who are interested in participating in a Hematology/Oncology elective rotation at Penn State Health Milton S. Hershey Medical Center.
 Learn more about visiting residents here.

 Program Highlights